 Perhaps Roser's concept of “Freedom" disturbs me most.
 Nobel prize wining economist Amartya Sen's essential work "Development as Freedom", defines development by the choices and opportunity life presents.
 In claiming freedom has increased Roser claims development.
 His evidence?
 A chart showing how many people live in a democracy.
 To me living in Western Democracy= free, Not in Western democracy =Not free is a dubious equivalence.
 Anyway how democracy is achieved is also important- Iraq, despite removing a dictator is as far as I can imagine from free governance, self-determination and just process.
 Lets also question what democracy delivers around the globe not just in its wealthy corners.
 Along with a green and pleasant life in New Zealand comes climate drought in Madhya Pradesh, India and wage slavery all over the Global South.
 The form of government preferred by the dominant West has not delivered freedom everywhere.
 "Extraordinary rendition" (aka kidnap) to Guantanamo Bay for life under the world's richest democracy and permanent member of the UN security council hasn’t increased anyone's freedom.
 Nor has freedom increased for an Iraqi woman who can now vote but whose public health service no longer vaccinates her children.
 Free USA and Britain invaded in defiance of UN resolutions and security deteriorated.
 Post-invasion the good citizens of USA and Britain freely voted their leaders back in.
 What does democracy actually deliver?
 Oil yes, but freedom?
 Not to a Madhya Pradesh mother choosing between selling her daughter to prostitution or watching her family starve.
 Free people in Western democracies making free choices in a free market are largely responsible for the carbon frying her land.
 For millions of workers around the world chained up in the cellar of the global economy the market may be free but they are not.
 Proving freedom by a "Living in Democracy" chart denies their stories.

 What about ideological conflicts?
-Britain and USA recently launched national terrorist campaigns (i.e. unilateral, unprovoked wars using obscene high-tech weapons) to secure their oil, make sure only they have weapons of mass destruction and ensure their economic ideology dominates.
+Britain and USA recently launched national terrorist campaigns (i.e. unilateral, unprovoked wars using obscene high-tech weapons) to secure their oil, ensure only they have weapons of mass destruction and secure their economic ideology as the global paradigm.
 It's no co-incidence that atrocities like Korea, Vietnam, Nicaragua, Afghanistan and Iraq have come precisely during the period Roser's charts show the most dramatic "improvements".
 The Western economic miracle purrs along on political control underwritten by massive stockpiles of sophisticated weapons.
 It also directly benefits from profits and economic activity derived from clever people inventing, manufacturing and selling those weapons.
-On the other side radicalized men and women brandish knives, shoe bombs and home-made explosives in support of their ideologies.
+On the other side radicalized men and women now brandish knives, shoe bombs and home-made explosives in support of their ideologies.
 The kind of violence that desecrated Manchester last week, even if minuscule beside Brtain's and USA's, is also grotesque.
 Roser's 5 slick charts assuage none of this.
-In the most militarized era of human history he sees freedom increasing.
+In the most militarized era of human history he wants me to see freedom increasing.
 I see a world in which power- unequally and unjustly, coagulated,-has unleashed psychopathic individuals and powerful nations to violate the rule of law.

 PS.
 On 28 July.
 2017 this piece by Oliver Burkeman appeared in the Guardian.
 It is a nuanced exploration of similar issues and quotes Max Roser's research.
 You can listen to the podcast of this article here:

-*I accept that the poorer someone is, the more important a small, immediate, incremental increase in income will be to them
+*I accept that the poorer someone is, the more important a small, immediate, incremental increase in income is for to them

 ** referring only to the Vox article content, not the author personally.